IoTForDevices/AzureIoT/Scripts/IoTHub-X509-Certs/README.md

 ```

 ## Using OpenSSL
 The workflow described here is good for test purposes and to secure IoT maker solutions.
-Here is a good article on using OpenSSL.
+Here is a [nice simple article on using OpenSSL](https://blog.ipswitch.com/how-to-use-openssl-to-generate-certificates).
 In Enterprise Environments, it is strongly advices to make use of X.509 certificates from a root certificate authority (CA).